 National Club Licensing operates a Gold, Silver, Bronze and Entry level system.
 Clubs are granted an overall award reflecting the lowest level that the club achieves in the four sections of criteria (Ground, First Team Football, Youth Team Football and Legal, Admin, Finance and Codes of Practice).

-An exceptional award will also be granted to a small number of clubs at a Platinum level.
 A club would therefore be eligible to apply for an award at any level.
 Clubs in lower leagues may therefore be eligible for higher awards and conversely some clubs in the top leagues might only attain lower level awards.